Indebted to your indulgence: Macartney to Dundas, 1795

 1. Most letters, like most other documents of life, are inconsequential in their content and intended purpose.
 They are simply part of the things that make the world go round and which do the mundane business they were intended for without very much notice being taken.
 The trace for discussion here is one of these mundane documents.

-(Macartney to Dundas, 7 September 1795; Cape Colony Letters, Bodleian Library; a transcription will be found at the end of this Trace)
+(Macartney to Dundas, 7 September 1795; Cape Colony Letters, Bodleian Library; please note that a full transcription of the letter will be found at the end of this Trace)

 3. On 7 September 1795 this letter, marked ‘Private’ and addressed from Verona, was signed by (George) Macartney and addressed ‘Dear Sir’.
 It was written before the use of envelopes and was sent folded and sealed.
 On its reverse, the date of its receipt is recorded as October 21 and that an enclosure had been sent with it.
 At its foot, who it was sent to is specified as the Right Honourable Henry Dundas, Secretary of State ‘&c &c’.